Links

 An improvement would be to link more of the surrounding text, for example: Click here to book an appointment.
 The text inside the link now gives people a clear indication of what to expect if they visit it.
 But this link still isn’t ideal:

 - The words ‘click here’ only make sense if a person is using a mouse; what about people using touch screen devices, or sip and puff devices?
-And do people really need to be told what to do with a link?

 - Screen reader users know when they are on a link, and links should be visually obvious without needing to include ‘click here’.